Why first aid training is vital for health care businesses

 Health care is a varied industry, and there are many different training courses to take.

-However, for most businesses, first aid is the perfect place to start.
+However, for most businesses where risk is concerned, first aid is the perfect place to start.

 You never know, it could be a simple case of applying an ice pack to someone’s leg after a minor injury, or in a more drastic scenario.
 You may have to use it one day to save someone’s life.